dsatizabal/tt06-fet-opamp/docs/info.md

 To test the Operational Amplifier any of those circuits, that are very easy to setup, can be utilized and check the corresponding output gains.

-/!\Beware that the input signal ground (Vin) must not be connected to the same ground as Chip power, it must be connected to ZREF pin./!\
+/!\ Beware that the input signal ground (Vin) must not be connected to the same ground as Chip power, it must be connected to ZREF pin. /!\
-/!\Observe that output signal will have a DC offset due to the use of a virtual ground inside the OpAmp/!\
+/!\ Observe that output signal will have a DC offset due to the use of a virtual ground inside the OpAmp. /!\

 ## External hardware